yvelikova/axway-open-docs/content/en/docs/central/fundamental_concepts.md

 - You can change the implementation of the back-end service without impacting app developers as they continue to call the API proxy.
 - You can apply policies to the API proxy to manage or secure how client apps use your API.
 - You can analyze the usage of your APIs by client apps, and identify and analyze failed transactions, as all traffic that flows through an API proxy is monitored and recorded.

+### What are the Amplify Central Roles and Capabilities?

+Amplify Central has its own set of roles in addition to the Amplify Platform roles.
+These Amplify Central roles include Administrator, API Developer and API Consumer type roles to manage/use assets (i.e. API Proxies, Applications, Environments, Unified Catalog, etc).

+For the latest information, refer to the Amplify Platform documention section for Managing Organizations: (Add proper Link to https://docs.axway.com/bundle/Appcelerator_Dashboard_allOS_en/page/managing_organizations.html )